TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/48 - Galatians/Galatians 5/Galatians 5.24.md

 ---

-And they that are of Christ Jesus have crucified the flesh with the passions and the lusts thereof.
+Those who belong to Christ have crucified the flesh with its passions and lusts.